 Relation to national laws and regulations

 The supplier's activities shall in all respects be lawful.
-The Supplier shall keep itself informed of, and comply with, the laws, regulations and decisions applicable to the Supplier's activities at all times.
+The supplier shall keep itself informed of, and comply with, the laws, regulations and decisions applicable to the Supplier's activities at all times.
 Deliveries to JOHAN GISKEØDEGÅRD AS must fulfil and be compatible with the terms described.

-Suppliers to JOHAN GISKEØDEGÅRD AS shall comply with the Group's ethical guidelines for suppliers, internationally recognised conventions and relevant national legislation.
-Deliveries to JOHAN FISKEØDEGÅRD AS must be compatible with the requirements stated below.
+Suppliers to JOHAN GISKEØDEGÅRD AS shall comply with the Group's ethical guidelines for suppliers, internationally recognized conventions and relevant national legislation.
+Deliveries to JOHAN GISKEØDEGÅRD AS must be compatible with the requirements stated below.
 The requirements specify minimum standards.
-In cases where internationally recognised conventions and national laws and regulations deal with the same topic, the highest standard shall always apply, as far as this is within the legislation of the country concerned.
+In cases where internationally recognized conventions and national laws and regulations deal with the same topic, the highest standard shall always apply, as far as this is within the legislation of the country concerned.

 We have guidelines for food safety, quality and sustainability, and deliver our goods and services in accordance with national legislation and international standards for food safety and environmental management.